 I made this Syrian Muhammara Red Pepper Dip recently for my family and everyone loved it.

-With spring and summer weather just around the corner, I am building up my repertoire of dips, spreads and salad dressings etc. for summer barbeques, picnics and pool parties.
+With summer weather fast approaching, I am building up my repertoire of dips, spreads and salad dressings etc. for summer barbeque dinners with my family.

 This Syrian Muhammara Red Pepper Dip is a surefire winner for summer picnics.
 This dip has lovely contrasting flavours with crunchy walnuts, smoky, silky smooth roasted red peppers and rich earthy cumin.
 It also has a luscious red hue.
-This dip is vegan so is perfect for taking to any potluck.
+This dip is vegan so is perfect for taking to any potluck (when we’re able to).
 My recipe is not gluten free, as it has breadcrumbs in it.
 You could leave them out, the texture would just be a bit different.

 This dip is popular in Syria as well as Turkey.
 Syria, is bordered by Lebanon, Turkey, Iraq and Jordan.
 These countries blend the cuisines of western Asia, Eastern Mediterranean, northeast Africa and northwest of the Arabian Peninsula which makes the food from these countries very, very interesting.
 I don’t really know much about this region, but some of the familiar ingredients from these countries motivate me to learn more.